gabe565/pwgen-go/README.md

 Command line passphrase generator written in Go.

-The [EFF Long Wordlist](https://www.eff.org/dice) is embedded which includes 7776 words.
+The [EFF Diceware Wordlists](https://www.eff.org/dice) are embedded, with the long wordlist used by default.
 See the [EFF's Deep Dive](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for more details on the benefits of this word list.

 ## Installation